MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-the-cache.md

 For a brief period, the capacity drives which were bound to the lost cache drive will appear unhealthy.
 Once the cache rebinding has occurred (automatic) and the data repair has completed (automatic), they will resume showing as healthy.

-This scenario is why we require at minimum two cache drives per server.
+This scenario is why at minimum two cache drives are required per server.

 You can then replace the cache drive just like any other drive replacement.